No products in the cart.

-I’m not going to lie, it feels AWESOME to do this on a sidewalk or brick wall downtown (after permission from business owners or the city….of course…) and feel like you’ve made your mark without actually making a store-owner or city-worker’s day harder.
-BUT – if you don’t feel like gathering the supplies, if you have a better idea, if you just want to use chalk sticks on your driveway – OR – if you want to take it to the next level by figuring out how to use wheatpaste – DO IT!!!
-There are SO MANY ways to create guerrilla art in fun (eco-friendly…lawful) ways with kids – I’ve included a couple examples and links below.
+It is SO much fun to “spray paint” these messages, but if you don’t feel like gathering the supplies, have a better idea, just want to use chalk sticks on your driveway – OR – take it to the next level by figuring out how to use wheatpaste – DO IT!!!
+There are SO MANY ways to create guerrilla art in fun (eco-friendly…lawful) ways with kids.
+I’ve included a couple of examples and links below to get your creativity flowing.
 To recreate our exact look though, see the instructions below…

 - An X-Acto Knife

-- DIY Sidewalk Chalk Paint – this recipe is our favorite for vivid colors and actual paint likeness
+- DIY Sidewalk Chalk Paint – this recipe from Learn Play Imagine is our favorite for vivid colors and actual paint likeness

 You can grab one of our templates for your own stencil-making – OR – just come up with a message of your own!
 Layout your message on a thick piece of poster board or card stock, use an x-acto knife to cut the letters out, and voila – you have your very own stencil!